ethanevinadad/odin-recipes/README.md

 There will be 3 links.
 Each link will take you another page that will contain the actual recipes.
 Recipes will be:
 - Jerk Chicken Pasta (Rasta Pasta)
-- Orange Chicken with White Rice
+- BBQ Chicken
-- Smash Burgers
+- Shrimp Stir-fry
 _______________________